sebdau/azpstools/ProcdumpRdp/README.md

 - unzip procdump
 - get the process ids of relevant processes
 - instruct procdump to pull full user mode dumps of processes by id and write them to local disk
+- The dumps are stored on your VMs OS disk: c:\procdump-TS\*.dmp

 # Scenarios